Sweet, warming and delicious, this is what custard is made for.

-- Roll around the pastry loosely (it will expand when baking) then twist up the ends, and repeat with the second roll.
+- Roll the pastry loosely.
+It will expand when baking, then twist the ends and repeat with the second roll.

-- Scrunch up a large piece of foil and place in a baking tray, then place the rolls on top, making sure they do not touch the tray.
+- Scrunch up a large piece of foil, place it in the bottom of a baking tray, place the rolls on top, making sure they do not touch the tray.

-- Place in the oven and cook for 35-40 minutes, turning the rolls after 20 minutes.
-This ensures and even cook and colour at the end.
+- Place in the oven and cook for 35-40 minutes; turn the rolls after 20 minutes.
+This ensures even cook and colour at the end.

-- To test just gently squeeze and they should be full and firm.
-If not then just leave for a few more minutes.
+- To test, gently squeeze, and they should be full and firm.
+If not, then leave for a few more minutes.

 - Once cooked, carefully remove from the oven, and leave the rolls to set.

-- Open the foil and slice then serve with hot custard (Bird’s) sweetened with a little Golden Syrup rather than sugar
+- Open the foil, slice.
+Then serve with hot custard (Bird's) sweetened with a little Golden Syrup rather than sugar.